richgel999/2024_uap_wave/README.md

+"Drones" are important but a distraction.
+They key differentiator that this is a classic-type of UAP flap are the glowing or metallic orbs, sometimes showing flocking behavior.

-The key clip from Ross Coulthart: https://youtu.be/sucrnlxq8CA
+The key clip from Ross Coulthart:
+https://youtu.be/sucrnlxq8CA

 Ross Coulthart: "orbs and spheres are frequently reported... fighter pilots, active service... telling enigma the metallic spheres still continuing... consistent with what AARO told the Pentagon... between Dec.
-2022- sept 2024, just under 2 years, total orb or sphere sightings were ad were submitted to the Enigma Skywatching network"
+2022- sept 2024, just under 2 years, total orb or sphere sightings that were submitted to the Enigma Skywatching network.."

 ----------------

-Ross Coulthart, 12/5/2024, "Video: Mysterious drones swarm military bases, New Jersey skies | Reality Check" https://youtu.be/sucrnlxq8CA
+Ross Coulthart, 12/5/2024, "Video: Mysterious drones swarm military bases, New Jersey skies | Reality Check"
+https://youtu.be/sucrnlxq8CA

 YouTube transcript+gpt4o summary:
 https://x.com/richgel999/status/1867871163025637582

 Key Excerpts from this Reality Check episode: